Youth Offending Service

 4. Statutory orders

-- the risks that they pose of re-offending
+- risk they may pose of re-offending

-- harm they pose to others and harm to themselves.
+- harm they may pose to others

 A plan of work will then be drawn up with the young person and their parents.
 They will be seen on a regular basis to complete a range of work to reduce the risk of them re-offending.

 We will contact all victims affected by offences committed by young people who've been convicted via the courts.

 They'll be given the opportunity to have a face to face meeting with the young person who committed the offence against them.